Guerrillaradio/watchtower/index.md

-<p>but it's a crazy theory, pero igual la nombras
+<p>but it's a crazy theory, but still you mentioned it

 <p>